stupel/Preprocessing/README.md

 - [cuDNN 7.1](https://developer.nvidia.com/rdp/cudnn-download)
 - [Qt5 / Qt Creator 4](https://www.qt.io/download)

-*The mentioned versions are recommended*
+*The mentioned or newer versions are recommended*

 **Getting Started:**
 1. You need to provide valid paths to these libraries and their header files in ```.pro``` file.